fruegger/aoc/README.md

 ``The Go language defines the word rune as an alias for the type int32`` indeed : glorified string characters.

-* How did rang loop work ?
+* How did range loop work ?
 ```
 for i, s := range strings {
 	fmt.Println(i, s)